 Can I be non-orthodox or not a christian and still join?

 Absolutely!
 Saint Sophia YAL invites people from all walks of life to join us in fellowship.

 Do I have to be Greek?

 See above!
 We are happy to have everyone join us regardless of ethnic background.

 Meet your YAL Board!

-A Saint Sophia native, Callie is excited to support YAL as Treasurer.
+A Saint Sophia native, Callie is excited to support YAL as President.
 She enjoys meeting new people, trying new happy hours and binge watching Netflix.
 On Sundays, you can find her chanting with Saint Sophia’s Byzantine choir.
 She works in the Eastern Market area as a Regulatory Consultant to the food industry.

 Outreach & Communications